Last updated: 15 July 2026

-This Privacy Policy applies to Personal Information collected by Qiri Pty Ltd (we, us or our) in connection with Qiri, our pharmacy and patient platform powered by Qiri.ai (Qiri or the Services), including through our websites at www.qiri.ai, and any related applications, integrations, or services we operate.
-Qiri is a trading name of Qiri Pty Ltd.
+This Privacy Policy applies to Personal Information collected by JAVEDSHEIKH PTY LTD (ABN 54 679 727 827), trading as Qiri (we, us or our) in connection with Qiri, our pharmacy and patient platform (Qiri or the Services), including through our websites at www.qiri.ai, and any related applications, integrations, or services we operate.
+Qiri is a trading name of JAVEDSHEIKH PTY LTD.

 Qiri is used by two main groups: